Jrkej/wrappers/README.md

    > MySQL-connector-python<br/>
    > Requests<br/>
    > Hashlib<br/>
 2.)
 MySQL<br/>

-# RUNNING THE CODE
-Download the current repository and update your mySQL `passkey` in the constant section of setup.py and run setup.py<br/>

 # BENEFITS
 -It provides students a platform to view the occurences of a day with just their name.<br/>
 -It ends the requirement of multiple whatsapp groups of different clubs to be updated about their events.<br/>
+-A one stop solution for all the events/lectures for students

 # FURTHER SCOPE
 -Upgrading UI + weekly timetable, bit of security for users, updating and deleting of classes/events, showing no classes on working day holidays.

 # CREDITS
--AKSHAT SRIVASTAVA - Backend and structure of site -ARYAN GUPTA - Frontend
--VANSH GARG - Database management
+-AKSHAT SRIVASTAVA, ARYAN GUPTA AND VANSH GARG